Best Point and Shoot Cameras 2018 – Buying Guide

-It takes time to get the right low ISO picture without noisiness or pixilation.
-But for some the trial-and-error experimentation is half the fun.
+It takes time to get the right low ISO picture without noisiness or pixelation.
+But for some, the trial-and-error experimentation is half the fun.
 If you’re an advanced user, you can do post-processing and use the CHDK add-on.
 Amateurs can get more out of the camera without their mistakes getting in the way of a good shot.

 What makes the Sony DSC-RX100M III better than other point and shoot camera models?
 Or even fellow Sony cameras?
 It all boils down to its performance and features.
 For example, it has a 180° LCD for selfies and group shots you can shoot like with a mirror.

 You also get the latest Bionz X processor featuring the latest megapixel and focal length specs possible.
 Its image stabilization got even more advanced with the pop-up EVF.
 If you’re utterly lost by all the buzz words, just point and shoot the camera.
 You’ll still get the results you want (a good picture).

 Even its mediocre specs remain decent, like its walk-around 24mm – 70mm lens.
 It’s a zoom range that many a photographer uses so there’s little to no adjustment involved.
 You can even shoot ½ to ¾ body shots all the way to full body shots at this distance.